garutilorenzo/ansible-role-linux-kubernetes/README.md

 | `nginx_ingress_proxy_body_size`       | `no`       | `20m`       | nginx ingress controller max proxy body size  |
 | `sans_base`       | `no`       | `[list of values, see defaults/main.yml]`       | list of ip addresses or FQDN uset to sign the kube-api certificate  |

+## Extra Variables

+This role accept an extra variable *kubernetes_init_host*.
+This variable is used when the cluster is bootstrapped for the first time.
+The value of this variable must be the hostname of one of the master nodes.
+When ansible will run on the matched host kubernetes will be initialized.

 ## Cluster resource deployed

 Whit this role [Nginx ingress controller](#nginx-ingress-controller) and [Longhorn](#longhorn) will be installed.